 Dental Records – who is entitled to access them?

-In this article we clear up the confusion over who actually does have the right to access a patient’s records and in what circumstances, and how dental practices should respond to these requests?
+In this article, we clear up the confusion over requesting dental records, who does have the right to access a patient’s records, and in what circumstances, and how dental practices should respond to these requests.

-Unless there is a specific court order for disclosure, you will need to consider whether the disclosure would be justified in the ‘public interest’.
-An example might be if either the patient or someone else was at risk of serious and imminent harm if the notes are not disclosed.
-You should try to seek informed consent first, but if this is not possible weigh up what is being requested against why it is needed to decide whether disclosure would be justified.
-Either way, make a clear record of why you have reached the decision you have reached, and why you believe it would be in the public interest to disclose any notes if you chose to do so.
+You should seek informed consent first, but if this is not possible, you must weigh what is being requested against why it is required to decide whether disclosure would be justified.
+Either way, it’s essential to make a clear record of why you have reached the decision you have reached and why you believe it would be in the public interest to disclose any notes if you chose to do so.

-If the patient asks you for the records, whether in writing or verbally, but requests they be sent to another dentist then you must comply with this also.
-The only caveat is if you are concerned that the patient does not understand what the implications of the disclosure might be; you should explain what will be disclosed and check the patient is still happy to consent.
+If the patient asks you for the records, whether in writing or verbally, but requests they be sent to another dentist, you must also comply with this.
+The only caveat is if you are concerned that the patient does not understand what the implications of the disclosure might be.
+In this situation, you should explain what will be disclosed and check the patient is still happy to consent.

-The duty of confidentiality extends beyond the death of a patient.
-This must be borne in mind when deciding if access to the records will be granted to anyone else.
+The duty of confidentiality extends beyond the death of a patient, and this must be borne in mind when deciding if access to dental records will be granted to anyone else.
 Ultimately, if the patient explicitly states whilst alive that they do not want their records disclosed on death, then this wish must be adhered to.

-The Access to Health Records Act (1990) allows access to records to two defined categories, namely:
+The Access to Health Records Act (1990) allows access to dental records to two defined categories, namely:

-1. The patient’s personal representative, namely the executor of the will or administrator of the estate;
+- The patient’s personal representative, namely the executor of the will or administrator of the estate

 You may also receive a request to access the notes of a deceased patient from a coroner (or procurator fiscal in Scotland).
 As they have a legal obligation placed on them to investigate the death, you must provide them with access to the records.

-If you have any questions about the content of this dental bulletin please feel free to email Laura Pearce on email@example.com or telephone 0207 388 1658.
+If you have any questions about the content of this dental bulletin, please feel free to email Laura Pearce on firstname.lastname@example.org.